 Why not make a dozen or so and hang them as a group on your tree?
-You can also buy A3 paper and make it much bigger once and hang them on your porch.
-These angels are very cheap and simple to make and will add joy and Christmas spirit to your home this festive season.
+You can also buy A3 paper and make it much bigger once and hang it on your porch.
+These angels are cheap and simple to make and will add joy and Christmas spirit to your home this festive season.

-So now that you know how easy it is to make this hanging Christmas angel, experiment with your own designs and have fun.
+So now that you know how easy it is to make this hanging Christmas angel, experiment with your designs and have fun.